hfawaz/InceptionTime/README.md

 We have added the full results for the 30 datasets from the [MTS UEA archive](http://www.timeseriesclassification.com/), they can be found [here](https://github.com/hfawaz/InceptionTime/blob/master/results-mts.csv).

+The [results-5-iterations.csv](https://github.com/hfawaz/InceptionTime/blob/master/results-5-iterations.csv) file contains five individual runs of the Inception model over the 128 datasets from the UCR 2018 archive.

 ### Critical difference diagrams
 If you would like to generate such a diagram, take a look at [this code](https://github.com/hfawaz/cd-diagram)!